klingervidal/daily_sales_summary/README.md

 - The better day of the month;
 - The worst day of the month;

-### <br>Note: It was developed just with to practice and study the Python Language.
+### <br>Note: It was developed just to practice and study the Python Language.
 The code write and all comments are in English language, just to practice the English lenguage and because too it's considerated a good practice in the develop community, whenever appropriate, implement the codes in English language.<br><br>

 > ## Thanks for visiting.